-Children with mild symptoms have obvious impairments as a result of their PANDAS symptomatology, but these are limited to certain situations or settings.
-For example, the child might need a parent to stay with him as he falls asleep, but he is able to attend school or go to a friend’s house (perhaps with frequent phone calls for reassurance).
-The obsessive-compulsive symptoms take up only 1 to 2 hours of the child’s day and do not cause overwhelming obsessional fears.
-The symptoms may cause minor disruptions at home and in school, but these are manageable with reasonable accommodations.
+Children with mild symptoms have obvious impairments as a result of their PANS/PANDAS symptomatology, but these are limited to certain situations or settings.
+For example, the child might need a parent to stay while falling asleep, but able to attend school or go to a friend’s house (perhaps with frequent phone calls for reassurance).
+The symptoms may occupy a few hours a day and may cause minor disruptions at home and in school, but these are manageable with reasonable accommodations.
 Overall symptom severity is in the “troubled but tolerable” range.

-Treatment of mild illness may include: antibiotics, corticosteroids, anti-inflammatories, or tincture of time.
+Treatment of mild illness may include: antibiotics, corticosteroids, anti-inflammatories, and CBT/ERP.

-Children with moderately severe symptoms of PANDAS have significant anxiety and OCD which occupies 50% to 70% of their waking hours and causes significant interference with daily activities, but does not overwhelm them continuously.
-The rituals or separation anxiety may prevent the child from attending school, but he would be able to go to visit his grandparents (if parent is along) or have friends come over for brief periods.
+Children with moderate symptoms of PANS/PANDAS, symptoms are distressing and interfere with daily activities.
+They occupy 50%–70% of waking hours.
+The rituals or separation anxiety may prevent the child from attending school, but would be able to go to visit grandparents (if parent is along) or have friends come over for brief periods.
 The ancillary symptoms are similarly impairing, but do not incapacitate the child.

-Immunomodulatory therapy is justified in such cases to relieve suffering and hasten recovery.
-Intravenous immunoglobulin (IVIG) is likely to be the preferred therapy for moderately severe to severe cases.
+Immunomodulatory therapy is justified in moderate cases to relieve suffering and hasten recovery.
+Intravenous immunoglobulin (IVIG) is likely to be the preferred therapy for moderate cases.

 Cognitive behavior therapy should be started as soon as the child can tolerate it.
 In the interim, the child and parent should receive supportive therapy, including education about the “dos and don’ts” of managing OCD and separation anxiety.
 For example, as described above, parents will want to resist accommodating their child’s OCD, as their efforts may provide short-term anxiety relief, but it comes at the expense of longer-term increase in symptoms (due to the “rational irrationality” of OCD).

-Extremely severe cases are defined as those in which the neuropsychiatric symptoms have life-threatening consequences.
-For example, children with significant weight loss (>10-15% of body mass) due to anorexia or obsessional food/eating restrictions related to fear of contamination, fear of choking or vomiting and others; children with extreme impulsivity (and behavioral regression), such as the child who attempts to jump off a roof because he thinks he can fly; or children with suicidal ideation or self-injurious behavior, e.g., trying to jump from a moving car or threatening self or others with knives or fire.
-In these cases, the child’s health and well-being is threatened by the PANDAS symptoms and aggressive treatment is warranted.
+Extremely severe cases are defined as those in which the symptoms are incapacitating, life threatening, or occupy 71%–100% of waking hours.
+For example, children with significant weight loss (>10-15% of body mass) due to anorexia or obsessional food/eating restrictions related to fear of contamination, fear of choking or vomiting and others; children with extreme impulsivity (and behavioral regression), such as the child who attempts to jump off a roof because they think they can fly; or children with suicidal ideation or self-injurious behavior, e.g., trying to jump from a moving car or threatening self or others with knives or fire.
+In these cases, the child’s health and well-being is threatened by the PANS/PANDAS symptoms and aggressive treatment is warranted.

-Children with severe symptoms of PANDAS are suffering from extreme anxiety (separation or generalized) and obsessional fears that occupy 80% to 100% of their waking hours or more.
+Children with severe symptoms of PANS/PANDAS are suffering from extreme anxiety (separation or generalized) and obsessional fears.
 The OCD symptoms prevent the child from attending school, playing with friends/alone, and accomplishing tasks, such as showering or toileting.
-Because of the separation anxiety, the child is reluctant to leave the house and sticks closely to his parents – following them into the bathroom and insisting on sleeping in the parents’ bed (or having the parent sleep in his).
+Because of the separation anxiety, the child is reluctant to leave the house and sticks closely to parents – following them into the bathroom and insisting on sleeping in the parents’ bed (or having the parent sleep in his).
 In addition to the OCD and anxiety symptoms, the child may have extreme irritability, increased aggression and emotional lability, and a dramatic personality change.

-The treatment options listed for mild to moderate illness may be considered for patients experiencing an extreme form of PANDAS/PANS.
+The treatment options listed for moderate illness may be considered for patients experiencing a severe/extreme form of PANDAS/PANS.
+Treatment for severe/extreme cases may be addressed more aggressively due to severity of symptoms.
 In addition, plasmapheresis might be the first-line treatment for severe illness because it has been shown to produce the greatest degree of symptom improvement over the shortest period of time.

 CHRONIC-STATIC COURSE AND REFRACTORY DISEASE COURSE

-Most patients with PANDAS/PANS remit with appropriate treatment.
+Most patients with PANS/PANDAS remit with appropriate treatment.
 For a few children, the clinical course may evolve to become a chronic autoimmune condition.
 For such cases, more aggressive treatment may be warranted.

-For patients who no longer respond to the PANDAS/PANS treatments, the focus may need to shift to a rehabilitation mode.
+For patients who no longer respond to the PANS/PANDAS treatments, the focus may need to shift to a rehabilitation mode.

-There have been no long-term studies of PANDAS patients.
-However, clinicians who treated PANDAS patients when they were children and are now young adults report that their treated patients are highly functioning and, in many cases, without any or significant OCD, tics, and comorbid symptoms.
+To date, there have been no long-term studies of PANS/PANDAS patients.
+However, clinicians who treated PANS/PANDAS patients when they were children and are now young adults report that their treated patients are highly functioning and, in many cases, without any or significant OCD, tics, or comorbid symptoms.

 Many of the original patients of NIH are now 15 to 20 years older and are healthy.
 Others have also remained symptom-free, although when infected with a pathogen, especially Group A strep, must use antibiotics to control the flare-up periods.